Maple Spiced Glazed Nuts

 Stir together the maple syrup, salt, cayenne pepper and cinnamon in a medium bowl until well blended, then stir in the nuts so they are evenly coated.
 Spread the nuts on the baking sheet in a single layer, drizzling over them anything that’s left in the bowl.

-Roast (middle rack) for 8 to 10 minutes, stirring them every 2 to 3 minutes, until browned, shiny and fragrant.
+Roast (middle rack) for 8 to 12 minutes, stirring them every 2 to 3 minutes, until they are browned, shiny and fragrant.
 (If you don’t stir them, they will burn.)
 Let cool completely; they will crisp up as they cool.

 Makes 6-8 servings